Service a Mounted Windows Image

 At a command prompt, specify the package identity of a package and remove it from the mounted image.
 For example:

 Dism /Image:C:\test\offline /Remove-Package /PackageName:Microsoft.Windows.Calc.Demo~6595b6144ccf1df~x86~en~22.214.171.124

 Step 4: Upgrade to a Higher Edition of Windows

-If you are using the Home Basic edition of Windows 7, all of the changes that you make are also applied to each potential target edition of Windows.
-Each target edition is staged within the Windows 7 image.
+All of the changes that you make are also applied to each potential target edition of Windows.
+Each target edition is staged in the image.
 The changes will not be lost when you upgrade to a higher edition of Windows.
-For more information, see Windows Edition-Servicing Command-Line Options.
+For more information, see DISM Windows Edition-Servicing Command-Line Options.

 At an elevated command prompt, list the editions that are available for the upgrade.
 For example:

 Dism /Image:C:\test\offline /Get-TargetEditions

 At the command prompt, specify the edition that you want to upgrade to.
 For example: